 - More adaptable to rougher roads:The integrity of deck structure ensures higher resilience and then makes the board less affected by vibrations.
 So whether it’s flat grounds or rugged roads, underneath skateboards can be more adaptable.

 - Less portable: Compared with built-in skateboards, underneath skateboards are relatively heavier.
 It might be more exhausting to just grab the skateboard to take public transportation vehicles.

 - Possible battery damage:Though underneath skateboards are more adaptable to rougher roads, the possibility of battery damage is also increasing as batteries underneath can be easily scraped by stones, rocks and obstacles on the road.

 - Higher center of gravity:Putting batteries underneath the board requires higher ground clearance otherwise the battery box will touch the obstacles on roads.
 It’s achieved by larger wheels or higher trucks.
 However, higher center of gravity will reduce the stability of the skateboard and you lose balance during riding.

 The settlement of the batteries will certainly influence the performance of the skateboard.
 Both built-in battery and underneath battery have their own advantages and downsides.
 To help you weigh gains and losses and make a wise choice, we’re going to compare them from several important aspects.

 After browsing through the whole passage, you may have already made your choice.
-To be honest, there is no “best” type of skateboard.
+To be honest, there is no “the best” type of skateboard.
 All you need to think about is your own riding style and skating spots.
 And based on that, you’ll know what suits you.
 As long as you figure out your own preferences, it won’t be too hard for you to make up your mind.
-If you are looking for a convenient and lightweight commuting vehicle, go for the built-in skateboard.
+If you are looking for a convenient and lightweight commuting vehicle, go for built-in skateboard.
 If you want more range and riding on rougher roads, then choose underneath skateboard.
 To skateboarding is to have fun and always keep safety in your mind.
 No more hesitations and let’s skate!